 Up to now, I have explained how the time of ours clocks is defined, but I have not explained how Coordinated Universal Time is determined.
 Ideally, UTC could be defined in a way that the Sun always needed 24 exact hours (86400 seconds) to pass twice over the same place on Earth.
 But Earth is not a perfect sphere, rotating totally unaware of other phenomena occurring around it.
 The Sun, the Moon and the tides, the defrosting of poles in summer, earthquakes and all the phenomena that imply a mass movement have some effect on the Earth orientation.
 Therefore, if a second had always 86400 seconds, exactly, and the length of a day changed, the duration of a second could depend on any of the different phenomena that affect Earth rotation.

 When atomic clocks emerged, time could be measured in a stable way, allowing a solid definition of the second.
-The second was defined as the time needed by an electron to perform 9,192,631,770 energy transitions in a cesium atom at rest.
+Hence, in 1968, the second was defined as the time needed by an electron to perform 9,192,631,770 energy transitions in a cesium atom.
+In 1997, the definition was reviewed to clarify that the cesium atom has to be at rest.
 There are two aspects that I would like to remark from this definition:

 The first relevant aspect is that a second is defined for an atom at rest.
-The reason is that Earth has a rotation velocity (it spins) and a translation velocity (it turns around the Sun).
-According to Einstein's relativity theory, time runs differently as a function of the speed of the observer.
+According to Einstein’s theory of relativity, time runs differently for two observers having a relative speed between each other.
 Different clocks moving at different speeds (e.g., in artificial satellites) have been observed to run differently.

 The second relevant aspect is the number of transitions defining a second.
 Why a second was not defined as the duration of 9 billion energy transitions?
 It would have been much easier to remember and it would have implied almost no difference (less than 3%).
 The underlying reason is that if an UTC day had to continue having 86400 seconds, it was determined that a second required the number of transitions above.